This post may contain affiliate links. You can read my full disclosure here.

 If you’re in a place where you would like to simplify your life more, here are some possible New Year’s resolutions for you:

-- Create and stick to a monthly budget
+- Stick to your monthly budget

 - Get out of debt